oVirt/ovirt-ansible-infra/roles/oVirt.clusters/README.md

 oVirt Clusters
 ==============

-The `ovirt.clusters` role is used set up oVirt clusters.
+The `oVirt.clusters` role is used set up oVirt clusters.

 Requirements
 ------------